ZOR0-tech/ZOR0-tech/README.md

 ## 🤝 Let’s Connect!
 [LinkedIn](https://www.linkedin.com/in/sooraj-krishna-629ab5226) • [Email](mailto:soorajkrishna110@gmail.com)

-> “Excited to build, explore, and grow in the world of data science!”
+> “   Excited to build, explore, and grow in the world of data science!  ”